klutchell/cloudflared/README.md

 # run a DNS over HTTPS proxy server on port 53
 docker run -p 53:5053/tcp -p 53:5053/udp klutchell/cloudflared proxy-dns
 ```

-Note that this image is [distroless](https://github.com/GoogleContainerTools/distroless) and contains no shell or busybox binaries.
-Logging in to the container is not possible for security reasons.

 ## Author